Up-to-date as of 2021.

-This breed was originated in the district of Barneveld, Holland, and stock was imported into this country about 1921, with the brown eggs as one of the chief attractions.
+This breed was originated in the district of Barneveld, The Netherlands, and stock was imported into this country about 1921, with the brown eggs as one of the chief attractions.
 At first, the birds were very mixed for markings, some being double laced, others single, while the majority followed a partridge or ‘stippled’ pattern.
 Two varieties were standardised, namely, double laced and partridge or ‘stippled’, but the former gradually came to the top, and is the popular variety of today.

 Carriage: Alert, upright and well balanced, the body appearing compressed, and the back concave.